 Before we jump into the details of the assignment, I’d like to share my solution for the Texas Holdem Poker assignment.

 This was a very complex assignment and it even took about 4 hours of video to explain the solution in its entirety.
-This video is available for members of Java Video Tutorials (Video #22 and #23), so if you’re interested in seeing them feel free to signup for a membership.
+This video is available for members of my video tutorials.

 High Stakes Roulette – Rules